probmods/dippl/lectures/05-particlefilter.md

 }
 ~~~~

-We use `_sample` and `_factor` so that we can redefine these functions without overwriting the webppl `sample` and `factor` functions.
+We use `_sample` and `_factor` so that we can redefine these functions without overwriting the WebPPL `sample` and `factor` functions.
 For now, we define sample to simply sample according to the random primitive's distribution, and factor to do nothing:

 ~~~~
 // language: javascript